unicode-org/message-format-wg/exploration/maintaining-registry.md

-Because we want broad adoption in many different programming environments and because the capabilities and functionality available in these environments vary widely, the default function registry must be conservative in what it requires.
+Because we want broad adoption in many different programming environments and because the capabilities and functionality available in these environments vary widely, this standard set of functions must be conservative in its requirements such that every implementation can reasonably implement it.

-At the same time, we want to promote message interoperability.
+Promoting message interoperability can and should go beyond this.
 Even when a given feature or function cannot be adopted by all platforms, diversity in the function names, operands, options, error behavior, and so forth remains undesirable.
 Another way to say this is that, ideally, there should be only one way to do a given formatting or selection operation in terms of the syntax of a message.

-This suggests that there exist a registry besides the "default function registry" that contains the "templates" for functions that go beyond those every implementation must provide or which contain additional, optional features (options, option values) that implementations can provide if they are motivated and capable of doing so.
+This suggests that there exist a set of functions and options that extends the standard set of functions.
+Such a set contains the "templates" for functions that go beyond those every implementation must provide or which contain additional, optional features (options, option values) that implementations can provide if they are motivated and capable of doing so.
-This lower level of registry is normative for the functionality that it provides, but not obligatory.
+These specifications are normative for the functionality that they provide, but are optional for implementaters.

-This lower level of registry uses the default namespace and can serve to incubate functions or options that might be promoted to the default registry over time.
+There also needs to be a mechanism and process by which functions in the default namespace can be incubated for future inclusion in either the standard set of functions or in this extended, optional set.

 ### Examples